apache/trafficcontrol/docs/source/api/index.rst

 Auth.
 Required
 	This will either be 'Yes' to indicate that a user must be authenticated (or "logged-in") via e.g. :ref:`to-api-user-login` to use this method of the endpoint, or 'No' to indicate that this is not required.
 Roles Required
+	.. deprecated:: ATCv7.0
+		Roles have been deprecated in favor of role based permissions, see :pr:`5848`.

 	Any permissions roles that are allowed to use this method of the endpoint will be listed here.
-Users with roles not listed here will be unable to properly use these endpoints
+Users with roles not listed here will be unable to properly use these endpoints.
+Permissions Required
+	Any permissions that are needed to use this endpoint.
+Users with roles that don't have the permissions will be unable to properly use these endpoints.
 Response Type
 	Unless otherwise noted, all responses are JSON objects.
 See `Response Structure`_ for more information.